 No Rent Increases

-Holdover tenants don’t sign a new lease.
+A holdover tenant doesn’t sign a new lease.
 So, you can’t change the terms of their previous agreement or increase their rent price.
 You may try to charge a higher rent to let them stay on your property, even without a proper lease agreement.
 But, this is risky because doing so can be against your local laws regarding holdover tenants.

 Missed Opportunities